marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 Just like C++ is an increment of C, the name C# can be seen as an increment C++.
 There are four pluses forming a ligature in #.
 In musical language the # indicates that the written note should be a semitone higher in pitch.

 The language initially borrowed a lot of its syntax from Java, which was based on C++.
-The lead designer Anders Hejlsberg had previously worked on Microsoft's own implementation of Java: J++.
+The lead designer [Anders Hejlsberg](https://sv.wikipedia.org/wiki/Anders_Hejlsberg) had previously worked on Microsoft's own implementation of Java: J++.
 But when that endeavour ended he started working on what would become C#.
 The language was supposed to be like Java for the new .NET Framework.
 There were influences from Visual Basic.
-Hejlsberg had previously had a career building compilers for Pascal, Object Pascal and Delphi so he incorporated some influences from that.
+Hejlsberg had earlier been building compilers for Pascal, Object Pascal and Delphi so he incorporated some influences from that.

 .NET itself is the software platform on which C# is based.
 It provides a managed execution environment, the Common Language Runtime (CLR), similar to Java Virtual Machine.
 Just like the JVM, the CLR executes  bytecode, and provide automatic memory management via a Garbage Collector. .NET has a Just-in-Time (JIT) compiler that compiles bytecode into machine code on the fly.